jonross/kugl/README.md

 ## Rationale

-`jq` is great, but remembering `jq` syntax and the layout of Kubernetes resources is a pain.
+`jq` is awesome, but... can you select and join without looking at the manual?
+Do you know by rote the hierarchical data layout of all your Kubernetes resources?
+How frustrating is it to do math on numeric fields that are presented non-numerically, like "500Mi" of memory or "200m" CPUs or "2024-11-01T12:34:56Z"?
+Can you derive the status of a pod from its JSON, equivalent to the STATUS column from `kubectl get pods`?

+Probably not.
+Kugel can help.

 Prior art (as of November 2024)